SkoUtes/cloudlab-ondemand-profile/README.md

-# Open OnDemand with Keycloak Authentication and LinuxHost Adapter
+# Open OnDemand with Remote Desktop

 ## Setup and Configuration